 Now It is time to translate the 2D fabric into a 3D Construction.

-To create the side of the cover, I measured 3 inches from each edge, then pinched and sewed a straight line to form the side seam.
+To create the side of the cover, I measured 3 inches from each edge, then pinched and sewed a straight line to form the side seam with my sewing machine.

 Then I flipped the right side out to make sure the corner looks good, and trimmed the extra fabric, leaving a half inch along the sewing line.